mmaroti/machxo2-dev/fpga/reset/README.md

         // do regular register updates end
 ```
-The Lattice Diamond tool chain will recognize this pattern and implement it with efficient
+The Lattice Diamond toolchain will recognize this pattern and implement it with efficient
-asynchronous reset logic on the flip-flops.
-The `reset_gen` module will simply drive the reset network
+asynchronous reset logic on the flip-flops, and use the `resetn` signal to drive the global reset network
-(using the GSR module which will be instantiated automatically).
+(that is, the GSR module will be instantiated automatically and connected to the `reset_gen` module).